tombreit/django-dlcdb/README.md

 The DLCDB manages the life cycle of IT assets.
 With a little help of a [Django](https://www.djangoproject.com/) admin interface.

-⚡ Currently available only in German.
-Application and documentation are work in progress. ⚡
+⚡Not yet fully translated.
+Application and documentation are work in progress.⚡

 ## 🔥 Features